Impeachment hearings takeaways: `Everyone was in the loop’

 “Everyone was in the loop.
 It was no secret,” Sondland said.

 Sondland’s account made clear his refusal to be a fall guy for the administration’s dealings with Ukraine and underscored that officials across the government were aware of the unconventional dialogue.
-It could also undercut a Republican talking point that Sondland was part of a rogue and unsanctioned back channel.
+It could also counter a Republican talking point that Sondland was part of an unsanctioned back channel.

 TRUMP CLAIMS EXONERATION

-While Sondland continued to face questions on Capitol Hill, Trump briefly addressed reporters as he left the White House on his way to Texas.
-Trump normally speaks off-the-cuff, but on Wednesday he read from handwritten notes that appeared to be scrawled in the black Sharpie that the president is famed for favoring.
+While Sondland was testifying, Trump briefly addressed reporters as he left the White House on his way to Texas.
+Trump normally speaks off-the-cuff, but on Wednesday he read from handwritten notes that appeared to be scrawled in the black Sharpie that the president favors.

 Trump launched into a defense, selectively recounting Sondland’s testimony that Trump told him there was no quid pro quo and that he wanted nothing from Ukraine.